Monash Neuroscience of Consciousness

 - Intelligent functions - the relationship between consciousness and functions such as attention, working memory, and metacognition in humans, animals and artificial systems.

 Questions about consciousness have puzzled humanity for centuries.

-In a recent Convergence Science Network event held at Monash Biomedical Imaging, Associate Professor Nao Tsuchiya from the Monash Neuroscience of Consciousness group discussed the latest neuroscience research on consciousness.
+In a recent Convergence Science Network event held at Monash Biomedical Imaging, Professor Nao Tsuchiya from the Monash Neuroscience of Consciousness group discussed the latest neuroscience research on consciousness.
 These scientific discoveries may help answer the philosophical questions about consciousness.
 View the event.

 Our attention can jump between visible and invisible objects

 In a nutshell: The discovery that we can focus our attention on invisible things is helping us understand the relationship between attention and consciousness.

 Are we aware of everything we pay attention to?

 Even when we focus our attention on a single object, we experience periods of high and low focus that alternate many times per second.
 These rapid changes in attention – known as attentional sampling – are imperceptible to us, but allow our brains to capture information about the surrounding scene and enhance it for analysis.